PayString/paystring-documentation/docs/aws-lambda-deploy.md

 Once completed, update the nameservers for your domain to the ones specified in the output, as described in [Step 3 and 4](#step-3-find-the-nameservers).

-## Add PayIDs to your Amazon S3 bucket
+## Add PayStrings to your Amazon S3 bucket

 When the stack is created, an Amazon S3 bucket titled `{name of stack}-s3bucket-{unique hash}` is also created.

-You can add PayIDs by uploading `json` files to this bucket, each of which contains a single user that conforms to [the PayID schema](payid-schemas#example-single-user-schema).
+You can add PayStrings by uploading `json` files to this bucket, each of which contains a single user that conforms to [the PayString schema](paystring-schemas#example-single-user-schema).
 You can upload new files to the bucket via the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/buckets/).

 When the stack is created, a test account is provided at `testaccount.json`.
-The name of the file used to resolve the PayID--`testaccount.json`--is resolved by `mydomain.tld/testaccount`.
+The name of the file used to resolve the PayString--`testaccount.json`--is resolved by `mydomain.tld/testaccount`.

 ```
 {